An Aged-Care Worker's Guide to Meeting New Clients

 - your client is foreign and their English isn’t flash

 - your client is cranky and in a very, very, very bad mood (is it too late to run away?)

-Use hand actions if you need to and don’t be afraid to yell – I can spend entire days bellowing at elderly clients who have hearing issues.
-And then I come home at the end of the days 'yelling' only to continue the trend with my poor family...aren't they lucky!
+Use hand actions if you need to and don’t be afraid to yell.
+I can spend entire days bellowing at elderly clients who have hearing issues only to get home at the end of the day and continue the trend with my family...aren't they lucky!